 Skin Biology: Diversity in Context

-In basal cell carcinoma, for example, cancer-associated fibroblasts were shown to represent expansions of pre-existing populations rather than novel cell types.
+Furthermore, in basal cell carcinoma, cancer-associated fibroblasts were shown to represent expansion of pre-existing populations rather than novel cell types.
 Meanwhile, immune cell diversity across tissues has emerged as central to understanding both regeneration and pathology.

 Yet single-cell data also raise new questions.
-While transcriptional heterogeneity is visible, interpreting its functional meaning remains one of the field’s biggest challenges.
+While transcriptional heterogeneity is well established, interpreting its functional meaning remains one of the field’s biggest challenges.

 Advances in Spatial Proteomics and Transcriptomics